SkylerWolf127/table-top-engine/README.md

 Swing has been around for YEARS.
 Yes, it's not nearly as fancy as FX but this ensures the the most compatibility as well as being easier to work with for our architecture.

 # Supported Operating Systems
-Anything that supports Java 22 and Java Swing *should* theoretically work.
-But things can explode sometimes.
+Anything that supports Java 22 and supports a GUI *should* theoretically work.
+But things can special sometimes.
 Here's what we tested for.
 *  Windows 10 (22H2)
 *  Windows 11 (25H2) [unfortunately...]
 *  Fedora Linux 43 KDE Plasma (X11 and Wayland)